openalto/xdom-mn/README.rst

 Mininet extensions for inter-domain simulation.

-TODO:
+Features:

--  [x] A CLI extension for multiple domain management.
+-  A CLI extension for multiple domain management.

+TODOs:

--  [ ] An easy-to-use network template framework for inter-domain simulation.
+-  An easy-to-use network template framework for inter-domain simulation.
--  [ ] A cluster deployer for large-scale test.
+-  A cluster deployer for large-scale test.

 Prerequisites
 -------------